testing-library/react-testing-library/README.md

-Another advantage of waitForExpect in comparison to flushPromises, is that flushPromises will not flush promises that have not been queued up already, for example, if they will queue up as a consequence of the initial promises.
+Another advantage of waitForExpect in comparison to flushPromises, is that flushPromises will not flush promises that have not been queued up already, for example, if they will queue up as a result of the initial promises.
 In consequence of that, you might have to call flushPromises multiple times to get your components to your desired state.